mvasilchuk/yasem/README.md

 That should be enough.
 If video can't be played make sure you have all required codecs installed.

+By default all app files are packed into a bundle.
+If you want to get all files separately (like in other OS) add option CONFIG+=NO_BUNDLE to qmake.

 #### Configuration

 There is a simple configuration dialog, but in most cases you'd better change configuration files in ~/.config/yasem (C:/Users/__User__/AppData/Roaming/yasem on Windows).